Umami Pot

 Sautéed Green Bell Peppers with Shio Kombu

-Sautéed Green Bell Peppers with Shio Kombu is an irresistible Japanese dish that combines the subtle bitterness of green bell peppers with the savory flavor of shio kombu (salted kelp).
-This dish truly allows you to appreciate the unique taste of peppers.
+If you are thinking about trying a dish with shio kombu (salted kelp), this recipe is definitely worth a try.
+Sautéed Green Bell Peppers with Shio Kombu is a Japanese dish that combines the subtle bitterness of green bell peppers with the umami-rich flavor of shio kombu.
+It really lets you appreciate the peppers’ unique flavor in a simple yet delicious way.

 ↓ Step-by-Step Recipe